-6. Statistical Methods in Biology:
+5. Statistical Methods in Biology:

-- i Preparation of frequency tables and graphs. - ii.
-Calculation of standard deviation, variance and standard error of the mean. . - iii).
-Plotting the slope of a line on a graph, calculations of the slope of a line, coefficient and regression.
-Students shall have to maintain a complete record of the work done. - iv).
-Preparation of histogram, bar diagram and Line graph using computer.
+i Preparation of frequency tables and graphs.

+- ii.).
+Preparation of histogram, bar diagram and Line graph using computer. - iii)Calculation of standard deviation, variance and standard error of the mean. . - iv).
+Plotting the slope of a line on a graph, calculations of the slope of a line, regression coefficient. - v) Coefficient of Correlation - vi) Use of t -test. - vii.
+Use of Chi-square test.

+Students shall have to maintain a complete record of the work done.